 - 2 ounces milk powder

-- 5 ounces butter softened
+- 5 ounces butter, softened

-- 2 each eggs for egg wash
+- 2 each eggs, for egg wash

-Bloom yeast in warm water for 5 minutes in a mixing bowl.
+- Bloom yeast in warm water for 5 minutes in a mixing bowl.

-Grease a mixing bowl with non-stick spray, place dough ball in the bowl and cover.
+- Grease a mixing bowl with non-stick spray, place dough ball in the bowl and cover.
 Let dough rise for an hour or doubled in size.

-Once dough has risen, weigh dough out to 2 ounce balls and shape by rolling in a cupped hand against the counter (look for a belly button on the bottom of the dough ball).
+- Once the dough has risen, weigh dough out to 2 ounce balls and shape by rolling in a cupped hand against the counter (look for a belly button on the bottom of the dough ball).
 Place dough balls in a greased 9x13 pan and cover with plastic wrap.
 Let rise again for another hour.

-Enjoy with some butter, jam, honey, or whatever makes your heart soar
+- Enjoy with some butter, jam, honey, or whatever makes your heart soar